nikhilm/jsfoo-pune-2012/slides.rst

     * Per property accessors
     * Indexed accessors ( `object[5]` )
     * Named property accessors ( `object.property` )
+* Function Signatures and HasInstance for type safety
 * Emitting events using new JS only EventEmitter
 * Details of libuv
 * Using V8 on its own